AliFK04/Space-Raider-Pygame/README.md

-# Troap
-My pygame project - Spaces Wars.
+# Troap pygame project - space wars
 Python project made just for the fun of it...